-Employee surveys are a great way to improve employee engagement and overall business performance.
+Strategic employee engagement surveys are a great way to improve employee experience and overall business performance.

-Despite this, the average response rate to employee surveys is only 30% when a decent response rate should be 70% or more.
+Unfortunately, the average response rate to employee surveys is only 30% when to get an accurate assessment of the climate of your organization, the response rate should be closer to 70%.

-This a common question.
+This is a common question.
 And that’s exactly why I’m wrapping up 50 questions examples for your employee survey.
-Plus, I’ll explain what this “asking the right survey questions” is all about.
+No need to search through multiple blogs to find all the questions you need, they're right here.
+Plus, I’ll explain what I mean by “asking the RIGHT survey questions”.

 - What You Should Consider Before Conducting a Survey